Business Loan Default Liability in Florida

 The Offer in Compromise

 The SBA’s Offer in Compromise program allows borrowers to settle for less than the full balance.
-The requirements are strict: the business must have ceased operations and liquidated all assets, and the borrower must demonstrate inability to repay the full amount.
-The SBA evaluates whether the offer exceeds what it could recover through enforced collection.
-Once debt has been referred to Treasury, negotiation becomes significantly harder because Treasury collection fees are added to the balance.
+The borrower must demonstrate inability to repay the full amount, and the SBA evaluates whether the offer exceeds what it could recover through enforced collection.
+Settlements during the SBA stage are more favorable than settlements after Treasury referral.
+Once the debt reaches Treasury, collection fees inflate the balance and settlement expectations rise.
+Fifty percent of the balance is common at the Treasury stage.

 What a Business Loan Judgment Can Reach in Florida